tidyverse/tidyups/002-tidyr-stringr.md

     -   Does each string have the same number of components which we might name and put in columns?

-    -   Does each string potential have a varying number of components which we’d put into rows?
+    -   Does each string potentially have a varying number of components which we’d put into rows?

     (We don’t need to consider splitting into rows and columns